-Burp Suite Enterprise Edition is Enterprise server class solution for automated and scheduling continuous scanning solution that capable to run high volume of concurrent scanning (just need to license agent quantity to cover the instance required).
-The key features of this new product are:
+Burp Suite Enterprise Edition is Enterprise server class solution for automated and scheduling continuous scanning solutions that are capable of running a high volume of concurrent scanning (just need to license agent quantity to cover the instance and workload required).
+Burp Suite Enterprise Edition is an automated web scanner, leveraging dynamic application security testing (DAST) technology, typically deployed to server enterprise with server or with a pool of scanning instances for scheduler, dashboard and DevSecOps CI/CD seamless integration and delivery automation.
+The key features of the product are:

 - Server installation, accessed via a modern web interface and REST API.